-BeachFleischman PC has been structuring 1031 exchanges throughout the country for more than 15 years, and we stay informed of the latest regulatory and case law developments through annual real estate conferences.
+BeachFleischman PLLC has been structuring 1031 exchanges throughout the country for more than 15 years, and we stay informed of the latest regulatory and case law developments through annual real estate conferences.
 In addition to helping our clients achieve their tax-minimization goals, our expertise and thorough documentation means that our 1031 exchanges stand up under IRS audit.

 Whether you are a business owner looking to upgrade to a larger warehouse or office building, or you are a real estate investor seeking to build your portfolio of rental real estate without dipping into your coffers to pay capital gains tax, contact our qualified 1031 exchange tax professionals to explore whether a like-kind exchange will accomplish your goals.

 If you are looking to conduct a tax-deferred exchange of real estate, or if you have any questions about whether a 1031 like-kind exchange is right for your situation, please contact us via the submission form below.